Shimon242/Lab_security-lab-audition/Lab Instructions.md

-# Capturing and Filtering Packets with Wireshark
+# Exploring the Linux File System, Bypassing Encoding and Priviledge Escalation
 ## Lab Description: In this challenge, you will explore a linux system in search of sensitive files and uncover their secrets.

 The notorious hacking group Dark Kittens has struck again!
 Who are they?
 What do